U.S. flag

 12. Membership

-The FACJJ will be composed of 14 member representatives of the State Advisory Groups.
-No member may serve more than two 2-year terms (4 years total) on the FACJJ (including any successor advisory committee formed pursuant to Title II of the Act), except as specified in the By-Laws of the FACJJ.
+The FACJJ will be composed of 20 member representatives of the State Advisory Groups.
+No member may serve more than two 2-year terms (4 years total) on the FACJJ (including any successor advisory committee formed pursuant to Title II of the Act).
+Members are appointed to an initial two-year term.
+Members in good standing can be reappointed by the Administrator for a second two-year term.
+A three-year term will only be used in instances to stagger vacancies.

 13. Subcommittees

-The Administrator has the authority to create subcommittees of the FACJJ.
-All subcommittees report to the FACJJ, and may not provide advice or work products directly to the Office.
+The Administrator has the authority to create subcommittees of the FACJJ and no subcommittee may be established without the approval of the Administrator.
+FACJJ members and non-members may serve on subcommittees, including individuals who are not SAG members.
+Subcommittees must report back to the FACJJ and may not provide advice or work products directly to OJJDP.

 14. Recordkeeping